araskazemi/greenhouse/Identity_Binding.md

 <a name="making-a-binding"></a>
 ### 2.1.
 Making a Binding
-Identity binding can be made through a number of different record matching processes.
+Identity binding can be made through a number of different [Record Matching Processes](#record-matching-processes).
 These processes are run separately or in combinations and can result in linked identifications based on three different levels of confidence.
 See also [Identity Binding Levels](#identity-binding-levels)